 The primary goal of the ExoMars programme is to address the question of whether life has ever existed on Mars.
 The programme comprises two missions: the first one, launched in March 2016, consists of the Trace Gas Orbiter (TGO) and Schiaparelli, an entry, descent and landing demonstrator module (EDM).
 The second mission is planned for launch in 2020 and comprises a rover and a surface science platform.

-Deimos has been participating in the project since 2004, playing a pivotal role in both Phase E (operational phase) of the first mission and Phase C (detailed design and implementation phase) of the second mission.
-Within the framework of the ExoMars programme Elecnor Deimos has been chiefly involved in the end-to-end mission design and analysis.
-This comprises the optimum design of the trajectory from launch to landing on Mars, including events such as the interplanetary transfer, the separation of the TGO and EDM and the landing on a prescribed area of the surface of Mars.
+Elecnor Deimos has been participating in the project since 2004, playing a pivotal role in both Phase E (operational phase) of the first mission and Phase C (detailed design and implementation phase) of the second mission.
+Within the framework of the ExoMars programme, the company has been chiefly involved in the end-to-end mission design and analysis.
+This comprises the optimum design of the trajectory from launch to Mars, including events such as the interplanetary transfer, the separation of the TGO and EDM, and the approach to a prescribed area of the Martian surface.

 COOKIES POLICY.
 We use first- and third-party cookies to improve your experience as a user of our website and to collect statistics by analysing your browsing data.
 If you continue browsing without changing your settings we will accept your consent to receive our cookies.